 Instructions

-- Then add your garlic and saute another minute, adding a little more water to keep the garlic from burning.
+- Now add the minced garlic and sauté for another minute.
+If cooking oil-free, add another tablespoon of water if needed to keep the garlic from burning.

-- When the pasta is just about fully cooked, stir in your spinach and stir until it wilts.
+- Add spinach: When the pasta is almost fully cooked, add the spinach and stir it through until it starts to wilt.

 Notes